random-goose/Notes-Vault/IV/JAVA/Java I.md

 ```

 ## Garbage Collection
-In java, garbage means unreference objects.
+In java, garbage means unreferenced objects.
 It is a process of reclaiming runtime unused memory automatically.
-It other words, it is a way to destroy the unused objects.
+In other words, it is a way to destroy the unused objects.
 To do so, we would use the free() function in C, but in java, this is performed automatically.
 So, we can say that java does a better job at garbage collection.

 Advantages of Garbage Collection:
-- It makes Java memory efficient because garbage collection removes the unreference objects from the memory heap.
+- It makes Java memory efficient because garbage collection removes the unreferenced objects from the memory heap.
-- It is automatically done by the garbage collector (a part of JVM) so we dont need to do any extra efforts.
+- It is automatically done by the garbage collector (a part of JVM) so we don't need to do any extra efforts.

-How can Objectsbe unreferenced:
+How can Objects be unreferenced:
 - By nulling the reference
-- By assigining a reference to another
+- By assigning a reference to another
 - By creating an anonymous object

 Null Reference: